 With more time on my hands, I have also decided that there will be no more running away from my dreams.

 I want to help others and I want to use my passion for physical activity to change lives.
 That is why I am delighted to confirm that I am going to complete my Level 2 Gym Instructor course and pursue my Level 3 Personal Trainer course with Faster, arguably the leading providers of functional training in the world.
-And also my Nutrition Consultant course with the Nutrition Academy with Dr Gary Mendoza.
+And also my Nutrition Consultant course with the Advanced Coaching Academy with Dr Gary Mendoza.
 I have spent too long helping others achieve success; too long believing that I did not have the ability and worrying that I didn’t have the time.
 Instead, I will now focus on my future success and I will believe in myself and make the time.

 Finally, there will be no more running.